 Bilingual German Swiss Maturité

-The Higher Secondary (Collège) curriculum we offer complies with the “Plan d’études cantonal du Collège de Genève”.
+The Higher Secondary curriculum is compliant with the “Plan d’études cantonal du Collège de Genève”.

-The Swiss Maturité, Bilingual German is the highest level of achievement of all secondary school leaving diplomas in Switzerland.
+Swiss Maturité Bilingual German is the highest-ranking of all secondary school leaving qualifications in Switzerland.

 Ecole Moser is the only private school in French-speaking Switzerland to offer it.